Henry Cotton (doctor): Education and career

 Henry A. Cotton studied in Europe under Emil Kraepelin and Alois Alzheimer, who were considered the pioneers of the day.
 He also was a student of Dr. Adolf Meyer of Johns Hopkins School of Medicine, who dominated American psychiatry in the early 1900s.
 He studied medicine at Johns Hopkins University and at University of Maryland.

 Illustration of a mouth with teeth removed from Cotton's book The defective delinquent and insane: the relation of focal infections to their causation, treatment and prevention.

 Cotton began to implement the emerging medical theory of infection-based psychological disorders by pulling patients' teeth, as they were suspected of harboring infections.
-If this failed to cure a patient, he sought sources of infection in tonsils and sinuses and often a tonsillectomy was recommended as an additional treatment.
+If this did not cure a patient, he sought sources of infection in tonsils and sinuses and often recommended a tonsillectomy as additional treatment.
 If a cure was not achieved after these procedures, other organs were suspected of harboring infection.
 Testicles, ovaries, gall bladders, stomachs, spleens, cervixes, and especially colons were suspected as the focus of infection and were removed surgically.

-Being before even rudimentary scientific methods such as control groups—and by extension, double-blind experiments—existed, statistical methodology for applications in human behavior and medical research did not emerge during Cottons' lifetime.
+As this occurred before the existence of rudimentary scientific methods such as control groups—and by extension, double-blind experiments—statistical methodology for applications in human behavior and medical research did not emerge during Cotton's lifetime.
 He could only follow faulty methods to compile data, much of it allowing for projection of anticipated results.
-He reported wonderful success with his procedures, with cure rates of 85%; this, in conjunction with the feeling at the time that investigating such biological causes was the state of the art of medicine, brought him a great deal of attention and worldwide praise.
-He was honored at medical institutions and associations in the United States, the United Kingdom, and Europe and asked to make presentations about his work and to share information with others who practiced the same or similar methods.
-Patients, or their families, sought treatment at Trenton, and those who could not demanded that their own doctors treat them with these new treatments.
+He reported wonderful success with his procedures, with cure rates of 85%; this, in conjunction with the feeling at the time that investigating such biological causes was the state of the art of medicine, brought him much attention and worldwide praise.
+He was honored at medical institutions and associations in the United States, the United Kingdom, and Europe and asked to make presentations about his work and share information with others who practiced the same or similar methods.
+Patients, or their families, sought treatment at Trenton, and those who could not demanded their own doctors treat them with these new treatments.
 The state acknowledged the savings in expenses to taxpayers from the new treatments and cures.
 In June 1922, the New York Times wrote in a review of Cotton's published lectures: